 Why should I obtain a consent order?

-A consent order with a clean break clause is essential, they ensure that any agreement regarding division of properties in a divorce cannot be subject to a later claim.
+A consent order with a clean break clause is essential, they ensure that any agreement regarding the division of properties in a divorce cannot be subject to a later claim.

-A consent order enables you to write any agreement in regards to your property and ensure that it’s legally binding, this means that legal action can be taken if either party does not fulfil the requirements.
+A consent order enables you to write any agreement in regards to your property and ensure that it’s legally binding.
+This means that legal action can be taken if either party does not fulfil the requirements.

-In the absence of a consent order with clean break, properties owned by one party may become subject to financial claims from their former partner several years down the line.
+In the absence of a consent order with a clean break, properties owned by one party may become subject to financial claims from their former partner several years down the line.